AmanShree-spt/screenshot-as-a-service/Readme.md

   port: 3000           # main service port
 ```

-For instance, if you want to setup a proxy for phantomjs, create a `config/development.yaml` as follows:
+For an instance, if you want to setup a proxy for phantomjs, create a `config/development.yaml` as follows:

 ```yml
 rasterizer: